iliassioutis/iliassioutis.github.io/project-delivery/artifacts-governance/index.md

   - “Manage consent” path for withdrawal/deletion where applicable
 - **Security controls checklist aligned to release**
   - TLS in transit, application-layer AES-256 at rest, RBAC/need-to-know access
-  - Sub-processor inventory and disclosures (platform-specific where needed)
+  - Third-party services list (and what each one does)
+    - Documented which external providers are used (e.g., authentication, notifications, crash reports, subscriptions).
+    - Noted any differences by platform (iOS vs Android), so the Privacy Policy and store disclosures stay accurate.
   - Retention / deletion behaviors (including “what can be deleted in-app vs by support request”, where applicable)
 - **Clinical validation dossier (evidence package)**
-  - Validation plan/protocol: scope, methods, success metrics, acceptance thresholds, boundaries/exclusions
-  - Structured capture templates + a reproducible analysis workflow (so results can be re-run consistently)
+  - **Validation plan (what we tested and how)**
+    - What features/devices were included, what was out of scope, and the test conditions (where/when/how the tests were run).
+    - What we measured (metrics) and what “pass” looks like (pre-defined acceptance thresholds).
+  - **Structured data capture + repeatable analysis**
+    - Standard templates/rules for recording measurements during testing (so data is collected the same way every time).
+    - A repeatable analysis workflow (so the same input data always produces the same tables/figures/results).
-  - Results summary written in plain language for decision-makers and reviewers
+  - **Results summary for non-technical readers**
+    - A plain-language summary of outcomes, key limitations, and any important “how to interpret this” notes.
-  - Version / configuration applicability notes (what the evidence covers, and what it does not cover)
+  - **Coverage notes (what this evidence applies to / what it does not)**
+    - Clearly states the exact app versions, supported phones/OS ranges, and device models covered by the validation.
+    - Lists exclusions and limits (e.g., unsupported devices/OS versions, conditions not tested), so nobody over-claims what the evidence proves.
 - **Release-readiness pack**
-  - Go/no-go checklist, regression evidence, known limitations and user guidance, and “what changed” notes for reviewers.
+  - **Go/no-go checklist:** a short list of “must-pass” items that determine whether we release or hold.
+  - **Re-test evidence (proof we didn’t break anything):**
+    - results from re-running the critical tests before release (e.g., Bluetooth device flows, saving/syncing history, source labels, graphs, deletion behavior, AI session-only behavior on iOS).
+    - confirmation that fixes didn’t introduce new issues.
+  - **Known limitations + user guidance:** what the product cannot do, common failure cases, and what the user should do instead (shown in-app or in help pages).
+  - **“What changed” notes:** a brief summary of what was modified in this release (so reviewers can focus on what matters).

 **Controls I enforced (how governance showed up)**
 - **Platform-accurate disclosures**